-It is no longer America but China that is the huge overseas supplier of materials, ideas and optimism.
-Free trade, dairy farms, two dollar shops and clothing, our economy these days is unimaginable without China’s input.
+These days China is the largest overseas supplier of materials, ideas, and optimism.
+Free trade, two-dollar shops, and clothing; our economy is unimaginable without its input.

 To celebrate the Chinese culture I’ve made a display that is vibrant and inviting with its traditional Chinese fabric and bright red lanterns.